TobyBrull/silva/readme.md

-Silva aspires to be an [esoteric](https://en.wikipedia.org/wiki/Esoteric_programming_language), [language-oriented](https://en.wikipedia.org/wiki/Language-oriented_programming) programming language, or alternatively, an ecosystem of interconnected programming languages, or alternatively, a C++ library for deriving DSLs.
+Silva aspires to be an [esoteric](https://en.wikipedia.org/wiki/Esoteric_programming_language), [language-oriented](https://en.wikipedia.org/wiki/Language-oriented_programming) programming language; alternatively, it may become an ecosystem of interconnected programming languages or, alternatively, a C++ library for deriving DSLs.

+## Concepts

 The Seed language is as a formal specification for the syntax of another language.
 A parser can automatically be generated from a Seed program; such a parser is represented by the type